Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Proof of existence results

 \subsection{Jump conditions}

 Equation \cref{PZmatch} gives us $n$ jump conditions in the direction of $\Psi(0)$.
-As in \cite{SandstedeStrut,Sandstede1998} these will only be satisfied for certain values of the lengths $X_i$.
+As in \cite{SandstedeStrut,Sandstede1998} these will only be satisfied for certain values of the pulse distances $X_i$.
 Since we have a conservative system, we only need to satisfy $n-1$ of these jump conditions, which are given in the following lemma.

 \begin{lemma} A periodic $n$-pulse solution exists if and only if for $i = 0, \dots, n-2$,

 where the remainder term has bound